 Since 2017, Niger has faced a large increase in arrivals of people seeking asylum, due to its position at the crossroads of migratory paths from West and Central Africa.
 Agadez, the northern most city in the country connected to the road network, has seen a particularly high influx of migrants and refugees; and whilst local authorities were originally able to work in partnership with the UNHCR to deal with this increase, their capacity and willingness to do so has since decreased significantly.

 Doctors of the World started working in Niger in 1998.
-With the local population, we work with the regional public health directorate of Illela and with the other NGOs combating malnutrition, so that the therapeutic feeding centers are integrated with hospitals.
-Alongside the local management teams, Doctors of the World has set up a sustainable referral system.
-It funds the medical evacuation of the poorest to health centers which are able to care for them.
-We also work to strengthen access to contraception and to safe deliveries.
+Alongside the local population, we worked with the regional public health directorate and other NGOs to combat malnutrition by integrating therapeutic feeding centres with hospitals.
+We also assisted in setting up a sustainable referral system, which funds the medical evacuation of those wo need it the most to nearby health centres for care; and worked to strengthen access to contraception and safe deliveries.

 In 2018, with increased numbers of people arriving into the city of Agadez, and ongoing political tensions, more than 2,000 people were moved to a new site 13km outside the city.
 Thanks to MERF funding by the START Network, we were able to scale up the project run by our international network to help provide for the support needs of those being moved, before, during and after the fact.